Upgrade from version 8 to the modular Web SDK

 });

 The getAuth function takes firebaseApp as its first parameter.
-The onAuthStateChanged function is not chained from the auth instance as it would be in version 8; instead, it's a free function which takes auth as its first parameter.
+The onAuthStateChanged function is not chained from the auth instance as it would be in the namespaced API; instead, it's a free function which takes auth as its first parameter.

 import { getAuth, onAuthStateChanged } from "firebase/auth";